Australia is fortunate to be free from many weeds that may harm our primary industries and environment.

 - destruction and removal of plants.

 The response to eradicate these weeds has cost $38 million since 2002.
-Another weed, Clidemia hirta, was part of the program until 2015.
+Another weed, Miconia crenata (formerly Clidemia hirta), was part of the program until 2015.
 Due to its spread, it could not be eradicated.
 It’s now managed and controlled as an established weed.

 The Queensland Department of Agriculture and Fisheries (DAF) leads the eradication program.